 What Is An Uncontested or Simple Divorce?

-If you and your spouse are prepared to legally separate and have agreed to the terms of separation, you should consider an uncontested or simple divorce.
+If you and your spouse are prepared to legally separate and have agreed to the terms of separation, you should consider an uncontested or simple divorce, and hire a lawyer to help you through it.
 In doing so, you will avoid the time and money of going through a long and dreadful trial.
 By saving time, you also save money.
 On average, couples spend up to $20,000 in legal fees alone.
 Court trials are expensive and the reality of any divorce is that it will eventually end.
 Why not avoid the headaches and additional fees?

 Requirements in the State of Texas